there be peace and love among all beings of the universe. OM

 traditional forms, they actually serve to obscure

-or hide the essence.
+or hide the Essence.

 Papaji: Yes.
 I don't think that anybody

-moving in the traditional way has benefitted
+moving in the traditional way has benefited himself

-himself by freeing himself from samsara, the
+by freeing himself from samsara, the endless cycle

-Question: So one important thing, then, that
+Question: So one important thing that needs

-needs to be understood is the abandonment of the
+to be understood is the abandonment of the

 Papaji: That is the dharma [true